-Make sure you have a few photos of people and things you love, artwork that makes you happy, new pens, a plant or two, and even a small accent lamp if space allows.
-Do some decluttering when you can and enjoy a calm, cozy place to be productive wherever your workspace might be.
-One work-from-home perk?
-Lighting a candle and wearing fuzzy socks while having a furry friend at your feet is much more attainable!
+Make sure you have a few photos of people and things you love, artwork that makes you happy, favorite pens, a plant or two (mine are fake and they still make me happy), and even a small accent lamp if space allows.
+Did you know yesterday, January 10, was national clean off your desk day?
+Perfect timing.
+Some decluttering can help you enjoy a calm, cozy place to be productive wherever your workspace might be.

 5. Be nice.